-3.5 ARMY AIR AND MISSILE DEFENSE TASK FORCE (VOLUME 5)
+3.5 ARMY AIR AND MISSILE DEFENSE TASK FORCE (AMDTF) (VOLUME 5)

-The Navy and Army have conferred and identified three action alternatives to be considered for the proposed Army AMDTF facilities and operations on Guam in addition to the no-action alternative.
+The Navy and Army have conferred and identified three action alternatives and the no-action alternative for consideration of proposed Army AMDTF facilities and operations on Guam.
 The two lesser components (the munitions storage magazines and the weapons emplacement sites) each have their own set of alternatives.
 All three alternatives, discussed below, have been evaluated with regard to stated purpose and need for the proposed AMDTF action and are shown in Figure 3.5-1.
 Figure 3.5-2 shows the proposed action and alternatives carried forward for the AMDTF facilities on Guam.

 The preferred alternative for the proposed headquarters/housing facilities is Alternative 1, the preferred alternative for munitions storage is Alternative 1, and the preferred alternative for the weapons emplacement sites is Alternative 4.
-Weapon platform siting is classified and is assessed in a Classified Appendix (Appendix L) to this public EIS.
+Weapon platform siting is classified and is assessed in a Classified Appendix to this public EIS/OEIS.
 This classified information will be reviewed by regulatory agency personnel with the appropriate security clearance.

-3.5.1 Headquarters/Housing Alternative 1 (Preferred Alternative)
+3.5.1 Headquarters/Housing Alternative 1 (Preferred)

-- 3.1 Introduction - 3.2 Marine Corps Relocation Guam (Volume 2) - 3.3 Marine Corps Relocation Training on Tinian (Volume 3) - 3.4 Aircraft Carrier Berthing (Volume 4) - 3.5 Army Air and Missile Defense Task Force (Volume 5) - 3.6 Utilities & Roadway Projects -Guam (Volume 6) - The administration/headquarters (HQ), maintenance operations, and housing facilities for unaccompanied personnel would be co-located in the eastern portion of NCTS Finegayan and would be compatible with adjacent proposed Marine Corps land uses. - Accompanied personnel housing facilities would be co-located with the Main Cantonment housing areas in South Finegayan, while recreational and QOL facilities would be co-located within and adjacent to the housing areas.
+- 3.1 Introduction - 3.2 Marine Corps Relocation Guam (Volume 2) - 3.3 Marine Corps Relocation Training on Tinian (Volume 3) - 3.4 Aircraft Carrier Berthing (Volume 4) - 3.5 Army Air and Missile Defense Task Force (Volume 5) - 3.6 Utilities & Roadway Projects -Guam (Volume 6) - The Administrative/HQ, maintenance operations, and housing facilities for unaccompanied personnel would be co-located in the eastern portion of NCTS Finegayan and would be compatible with adjacent proposed Marine Corps land uses. - Accompanied personnel housing facilities would be co-located with the Main Cantonment housing areas in South Finegayan, while recreational and QOL facilities would be co-located within and adjacent to the housing areas. - The administrative/HQ, maintenance, housing, and QOL portions of this alternative are included in U.S. Marine Corps Alternatives 2 (refer to Volume 2). - Munitions storage would be in three non-contiguous areas near the Habitat Management Unit (HMU).